Monday, August 4, 2008

 While the law in its written form promises a fair chance to one and all, those who are responsible to enforce the same are influenced by same social stigma as the rest of us.
 In many cases, there are procedural violations with respect to how the charged were picked up, interrogated and how evidence against them have been recorded.
 Alternative Law Forum ensures that the procedures are followed with due diligence and that these cases are rightfully represented in the court.

 How does ALF identify such cases?
 The collective organizes jail visits and talks to the accused who are under trial.
 Since they also work with members from these sections very closely, they receive written letters and requests through word of mouth regarding cases where their assistance is required.
-Occasionally, the judges themselves recommend some cases to the ALF.
 ALF also collaborates with NGOs, who, for instance, work with construction workers in matters requiring legal assistance.

 In addition to litigation, ALF also conducted a variety of initiatives to improve legal awareness in the past.
 “But when you are faced with the prospect of arrest, it is difficult to act on all this information.
 The first instinct is to run”, she says while narrating an episode of a maid’s son who went missing for four years in order to avoid charges of manslaughter.
 Incidentally, the man returned after four years and was immediately arrested.
 The judge set a bail of 5,000 or a guarantee by someone who owns a sizable property to let him free.
 No one came forward and today he’s in jail.